happybara-io/WorkflowBuddy/README.md

 _If you are looking to explore more advanced concepts like Triggers or advanced Workflow Buddy Steps, check out the **Advanced Quickstarts** below.
 Otherwise feel free to keep poking around on your own in Workflow Builder.
 There's endless possibilities, so **automate everything!**_

-### Advanced Quickstart: Run All New Steps
+### Advanced Quickstart: Run New Steps

-Try out the new **Steps** by importing a Workflow that has all of them configured (except for ones that make changes to your Slack Workspace, like `Create a channel`.
-Don't want to cause any weird side-effects during your testing!).
+Try out the new **Steps** by importing a Workflow that has ~~all~~ most of them configured _(except for ones that make changes to your Slack Workspace, like `Create a channel`.
+Don't want to cause any weird side-effects during your testing!)_.

-> ℹ  _If you haven't yet, you'll need to get a [Buddy instance running + a Slack app](#running-workflow-buddy).
+> ℹ  _If you haven't yet, you'll need to get a [Buddy instance running + a Slack app](#running-workflow-buddy) or install the Cloud version.
 Come back when you're ready._

 - Download the Workflow template from `test_workflows/workflow_buddy_end_to_end_test_read_only.slackworkflow`[(link)](https://github.com/happybara-io/WorkflowBuddy/blob/main/test_workflows/workflow_buddy_end_to_end_test_read_only.slackworkflow), which contains all the basic functionality of Workflow Buddy Steps.
 - Open Workflow Builder, `Import`, and `Publish` it!
 - Click the `Edit` button on each of the configured Steps in the Workflow so you can see how each available action is configured. **Several require updates:**
-  - You'll need to fill in a test email for `find by email`; do your own to start.
-  - In `Send a webhook`, update the URL to be `https://<your ngrok or server URL>/webhook` to hit your own Workflow Buddy server's extra endpoint.
+  - Invite your new `@WorkflowBuddy` app to the channel you attached the Workflow Shortcut to - otherwise, the `setTopic` action will fail.
+  - _(Optional)_ From the `@WorkflowBuddy` App Home, add a notification channel for failures - that way, if anything goes wrong during setup, you'll find out!
+Sadly, by default [Slack's Workflow Builder](app.slack.com/workflow-builder/) will fail silently.
   - In `Schedule message`, you'll likely need to update the `timestamp`.
-- Run the Workflow and check the outputted message for details of the execution.
+- 🏃‍♂️**Run the Workflow!**
+  - If you decided not to add failure notifications, or you haven't seen anything happening for ~3 mins, check in Workflow Builder's `Activity` tab to ensure that your execution is in progress - _it might be waiting for you to respond to a message!_

 ✅ **That's it!**